alanng10/InfoTechEconomyWorth/Docue/a.md

 Info tech economy worth in Class Lang is 0 if
 C# style all generic, reflection invoke, struct and interface is added to it.

+ClassB is Class Lang that execute certain info is missing in class, except that operate tier info is present.

+Info tech economy worth in ClassB is 1 billion 392 million 073 thousand.

+Info tech economy worth in ClassB is 3 million 043 thousand if C# style generic is added to it.

+Info tech economy worth in ClassB is 621 thousand if C# style reflection invoke is added to it.

+Info tech economy worth in ClassB is 925 thousand if C# style struct is added to it.

+Info tech economy worth in ClassB is 1 million 214 thousand if C# style interface is added to it.

+Info tech economy worth in ClassB is 57 thousand 963 if C# style all generic, reflection invoke, struct and interface is added to it.